noahlange/gecs/README.md

 **A/R**: Deceptively bad.

 **Q/S**: Wait, what?
-**A/R**: Performs like garbage in micro-benchmarks (bottom 1-3 in [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks), depending on the task), but can consistently execute a tick of the [ECSY intersecting circles demo](https://ecsy.io/examples/#Intersecting%20circles) in 0.5ms (35×; speedup).
+**A/R**: Performs like garbage in micro-benchmarks (bottom 1-3 in [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks), depending on the task), but is as fast as or faster than ECSY in the [intersecting circles demo](https://ecsy.io/examples/#Intersecting%20circles).

 That being said, _particularly_ awesome performance has never been a primary design goal—so long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance improvements.

 **Q/S**: Real-world example?
-**A/R**: Using a naïve culling implementation and PIXI for rendering, a 256×256 map from [FLARE](https://github.com/flareteam/flare-game) runs at about 6ms/frame with ~75 MB memory usage.
+**A/R**: Using a naïve culling implementation and PIXI for rendering, a 256×256 map from [FLARE](https://github.com/flareteam/flare-game) runs at about 2ms/frame with ~50MB memory usage.

-**Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have even thought possible.
+**Q/S**: After reading the code, I am shocked, _shocked_ to find that this is less type-safe than I would have ever thought possible.
 **A/R**: This is correct.
 Unfortunately, this library and its design are more about ergonomics and my feelings than bulletproof type-safety.